avaaliva12/python-hackerrank-practice/README.md

-# Python HackerRank Practice
+# Python Journey 🚀

-This repository contains my solutions to Python programming questions and coding challenges.

-## Topics

-* Python Basics
-* Operators
-* Conditional Statements
-* Loops
-* Strings
-* Lists
-* Tuples
-* Dictionaries
-* Sets
-* Functions
-* OOP
-* File Handling
-* Exception Handling
-* Interview Problems

-## Goal

-To improve my Python programming and problem-solving skills through consistent practice and prepare for coding interviews and HackerRank assessments.
+A collection of Python programs, coding challenges, and problem-solving exercises that I'm using to strengthen my programming skills and prepare for coding interviews.

-## Status

-🚀 In Progress
+### Topics

+Python Basics • Strings • Lists • OOP • File Handling • Exception Handling • Interview Problems

+### Goal

+Learn, practice, and improve one solution at a time.